albutko/ml_supervised_learning/README.txt

 My HW1 implementation was written using python, scikit-learn, matplotlib, numpy, and pandas.

-First install packages using pip from requirements.txt with command:
+First, if necessary, install packages using pip from requirements.txt with command:
     pip install -r requirements.txt